defunSM/nrepl-clojure-gui/README.md

 ## ToDo

-- Adding nREPLs by port [DONE] (Add more feaatures like telling user of creation of another server)
+- Adding nREPLs by port (Add more feaatures like telling user of creation of another server)
-- Connecting to external nREPLs [DONEish]
+- Connecting to external nREPLs
 - A settings file. (in progress)
-- Add a menubar [DONEish] (add more features)
+- Add a menubar (add more features)

 ## License